Deimoz/example-projects/kotlin-csc/README.md

 # Homework from Kotlin course by Computer Science Centre

-Course is not finished and some homeworks will be updated and addedr Science Center
+Course is not finished yet and some homeworks will be updated and added later